hliam/remote-control/README.md

 ### Computer <a name = "deploy-computer"></a>
-To deploy the server, just use the deploy script (TODO)
+To deploy the server, just use the deploy script
+TODO: is python preferred? or `py`, or `python3`?
+TODO: should also probably tell people to install python
 ```bash
 python ./deploy.py
 ```

-This will build and deploy the server (and set Rocket's environment to 'production').
+This will build and deploy the server.
 The server will now be running and will also start automatically when the computer is started And that's it!
 The server is now ready to receive requests!
-(TODO: put some more documentation about this is deploy script)

-### iDevice <a name = "deploy-idevice"></a>
+### iOS device <a name = "deploy-ios-device"></a>
 For each computer we want to control, we'll need a copy of [this shortcut](https://www.icloud.com/shortcuts/6140e36672464b69a6c5fbea1621b785) (which we'll refer to as the computer-specific shortcut).
-Upon importing it, you'll be asked for the ip and port of the computer and the key used.
+Upon importing it, you'll be asked for the ip and port of the computer and the key that we set earlier.
 We'll also want to put the name of the computer it's connecting to in the title.
-The placeholder for this name is '{computerName}'--it should be changed to something more descriptive, like 'laptop'.
+The placeholder for this name is '{computerName}'--it should be changed to something more descriptive, like 'remote control laptop'.
 Alright, now we have everything set up and we can finally start making shortcuts!
 Checkout the [using in Shortcuts](#using-in-shortcuts) section to see how.
 You can also checkout the [example setups](#example-setups) section for some examples.
+TODO: tell people how to find the ip

 ## Using in Shortcuts <a name = "using-in-shortcuts"></a>